ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

 ****SQL:****

-Questions that was used to analyse the sales data were:
+Questions that was used to analyse the sales data are:

 - retrieve the total sales for each product category.
 - find the number of sales transactions in each region.